RKHGalvao/3D_RLC_Network/README.md

 simulation_3D_RLC: Evaluates the network admittance using a descriptor model

-The plot_graphs.m script loads the MATLAB datasets and plot the admittance graphs.
+plot_graphs.m loads the MATLAB datasets and plot the admittance graphs.

+ema_main.m obtains the EMA admittance (dB magnitude and deg phase) using an expected profile to choose the suitable root in the calculations

+ema.m performs the EMA calculations

 dataset1.mat
 - Nx = 19, Ny = 10, Nz = 12